 Rusty Spur Youth Rodeo Series Rules

-- The Rusty Spur Youth Rodeo Series will offer 7 rodeos from April through October 2018.
-Rodeo’s will be held the first Friday night of every month at 7pm except October this year will be the 2nd Friday.
+- The Rusty Spur Youth Rodeo Series will offer 7 rodeos from April through October 2019.
+Rodeo’s will be held the first Friday night of every month at 7pm except in July this year will be held Friday night July 19th

 - Western attire is required: long pants, long sleeve collared shirt, western boots, and a cowboy hat or helmet.

 - All contestants will be required to sign a 2019 Rusty Spur liability release form.
 Any contestant under the age of 18 must have a parent or legal guardian sign the release form in the presence of the rodeo secretary or they will not compete.

 - Fees must be paid in cash only.